judsonlmoore/judsonlmoore.com/_posts/travel/destinations/india/2016-03-28-travel-advice-rajasthan-india.markdown

 ---
 title:			Travel Advice To Rajasthan India
 date:			2016-03-28 18:03:34 Z
 categories:		India
 tags:			whileyoung
 author:			judsonlmoore
 excerpt:		Rajasthan India is a magical wonderland of castles, camels and amazing food!
 Check out these tips for places to stay, things to do and how to get around!
 layout:			post
+image:			../assets/images/

 ---